ShuhaoZQGG/shopify_challenge_inventory_management/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.7.0

+* Rails version: 7.0.1

-* System dependencies
+* System dependencies: bundle install and npm install to install the dependencies in Gemfile and package.json

 * Configuration